flowscripter/dynamic-cli-framework/README.md

     executable <sub_command> --<parent_option_name>.<property_short_alias>=<value> --<parent_option_short_alias>.<property_name>.<sub-property-name>=<value>

 Mixed use of option names and short aliases is supported when specifying nested complex option properties.
-As an example these would all be equivalent:
+As an example these are all equivalent:

     --alpha.beta.gamma=1
     --alpha.b.gamma=1